emtecinc/single-spa-backbone/README.md

 [![npm Package](https://img.shields.io/npm/v/@emtecinc/single-spa-backbone.svg)](https://www.npmjs.com/package/@emtecinc/single-spa-backbone)
 [![License](https://img.shields.io/npm/l/@emtecinc/single-spa-backbone.svg)](https://github.com/emtecinc/single-spa-backbone/blob/master/LICENSE)

-There are mostly two styles of creating backbone applications
+There are mostly three styles of creating backbone applications

-1. Using [RequreJS](https://requirejs.org/) which will loads the application and all it's dependencies, including the templates loaded using [Handlebars](https://handlebarsjs.com/), [RequireJS:Text](https://github.com/requirejs/text) or any other engine.
+1. Using [RequireJS](https://requirejs.org/) which will loads the application and all it's dependencies, including the templates loaded using [Handlebars](https://handlebarsjs.com/), [RequireJS:Text](https://github.com/requirejs/text) or any other engine.

    If your applicatioin is written using this style, then you will have to pass the `AppWithRequire` parameter as otions in the plugin, and choose the flavour to load the app, either through `data-main` attribute or without it.

 2. Using [Backbone](http://backbonejs.org/) and ApplicationPath (Entry point of application) directly as script elements and optionally loading other dependencies.

+3. Loading a single application bundle which includes application dependencies like i.e. Backbone, Require, Underscore, Jquery etc.

 ## Example
 Examples can be found in the [single-spa-examples](https://github.com/emtecinc/single-spa-samples) repository.